 A subaward allows a PI to support a project collaborator at another institution.
 Typically, a Pre-Award Specialist works closely with the PI to obtain the appropriate documentation for a subrecipient during the proposal development phase.
 At the time of award, OSP staff will contact the PI to confirm that a subrecipient will remain involved in the project.

-Many sponsored programs include travel funds for project personnel.
-Below is an overview of common travel issues on sponsored programs.
-See UWM Business & Financial Services for a complete list of University travel policies and procedures.
+Many sponsored programs include funds for travel for project personnel.
+Here is an overview of travel issues that are common on sponsored programs; go to UW TravelWise portal for a complete list of all current travel policies and procedures.

 Air Travel Using Federal Funds